 Mobile apps can be used to solve the problem of interoperability in device communications by providing a common platform at which data between the devices can be shared.
 Devices can send their data to the app and receive data from the app, without even knowing the real source of data.
 A single Smart Home Mobile App can be used to consolidate other device-specific apps on a single dashboard to provide a user-friendly interface to operate multiple home devices.

-The mobile app should be able to use local WiFi spot or Bluetooth/ NFC type connection to communicate with the devices and control them from a remote location.
-Probably with the help of a central server at home, the mobile app should be able to control devices even via internet.
-So when you are away from home you have means to switch OFF any of the appliances that have been left ON or running.
+The mobile app should be able to use a local WiFi spot or Bluetooth/ NFC type connection to communicate with the devices and control them from a remote location.
+Probably with the help of a central server at home, the mobile app should be able to control devices even via the internet.
+So when you are away from home you have the means to switch OFF any of the appliances that have been left ON or running.

 Proper security protocols must be followed to communicate with Smart Home devices and Proper firewall settings should be recommended to prevent the user from snooping attacks, and data thefts.
-The Smart Home app should not become an additional risk to user security; on the contrary, they should protect users from not just physical threats but soft ones too.
-Notifications regarding latest security updates should be pushed to the user if not set to “update automatically”.
+The Smart Home app should not become an additional risk to user security; on the contrary, it should protect users from not just physical threats but soft ones too.
+Notifications regarding the latest security updates should be pushed to the user if not set to “update automatically”.

-With Smart Home app bringing the control of all the devices on a single dashboard there are many ways in which the apps can be controlled in mix and matches.
-For example, user can add preferred devices in the home page and create scenario or routines that when activated should perform a group of actions, for example, a routine like “morning alarm” will activate the blinds to open, switch on the coffee maker, and water heater, put on morning news etc… and a “good night” routine would close the blinds, adjust room temperature, switch off lights and TV, set the morning alarm and etc.
+With the Smart Home app bringing the control of all the devices on a single dashboard there are many ways in which the apps can be controlled in mix and matches.
+For example, user can add preferred devices in the home page and create scenario or routines that when activated should perform a group of actions, for example, a routine like “morning alarm” will activate the blinds to open, switch on the coffee maker, and water heater put on the morning news, etc… and a “good night” routine would close the blinds, adjust room temperature, switch off lights and TV, set the morning alarm and etc.

 More than tips, these are the fundamentals that dictate the essentials of a Smart Home Mobile App.
-A lack of any one of the above mentioned aspects can reduce the overall experience of your users.
+A lack of any one of the above-mentioned aspects can reduce the overall experience of your users.
 So, make sure you incorporate all the pointers in your development process to build Smart Home Mobile App that is not just stable but airtight in all aspects.

 Benjamin is the financial advisor industry’s premier cloud A.I. assistant which seamlessly integrates the software tools and data used by advisors and their teams to better service their clients.View Case Study